unclescrewtape/redesigned-eureka/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+Load balancers will help ensure the processing of inbound traffic will be shared across our vulnerable web servers.
+The Access controls will ensure that only authorized users will be able to connect to said web servers.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the VMs filesystems and system stats such as CPU usage.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the VMs filesystems (via filebeat) and system stats such as CPU usage (via metricbeat).
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.